 Are you an employee, contractor or civil servant, of NASA?
 Do you know a woman at NASA who deserves to be recognized?
 Perhaps you think she has contributed to NASA’s mission directly.
 Or maybe she’s been a key point of contact in advancing a new technological project.
 She could be an engineer who has magnetic leadership capabilities.
 Or maybe you think the woman next to you is amazing because somehow she seems so put together each day?
 You wonder if she is balancing everything you are, and the thought of this possibility impresses you.

 Deadline: None.
-Nominations are accepted on a rolling basis starting July 1, 2012.
+Nominations are now being accepted without a deadline.

 Correspondence: Send an email nomination of 250 words or less to firstname.lastname@example.org.
 Please make the subject line read: ‘Women@NASA Spotlight Nomination’.